widged/gb-elm-language/en/intro/03-static type.md

 ## Types

+A type is a kind of label that every expression has.
+It tells us in which category of things that expression fits.
 Here is a quick overview of types available by default in any Elm program.
 They are described each in greater details in the type section.

 Primitives:
 * Int: `2`